DoddiC/gis/README.md

 rethrowing error with diff messages, might see a diff message with the logging (code)

 not following best practices, inconsistencies, we can possibly make it intuitive,

+logs should be self explanatory

+processing - done creating asset images, extracting geojson, say ingestion is complete

+parameters

+transaction ID, what went wrong for a given flight retries managing to queue (dead letter queue), retries the same message 3 times, if after 3 times, message goes to dlq, we ccan manually iunspect those messages and retry them back to source queue to process again

+ternary operator